-The objectives of this research were to (a) compare Beerkan infiltration tests with rainfall simulation experiments in terms of infiltration rates and estimates of soil sorptivity, S, and saturated hydraulic conductivity, K_s , (b) investigate the consistency of the Beerkan experiment with rainfall simulation tests, depending on the height of pouring water, and (c) relate any discrepancy between methods to potential changes in soil structure related to these methodologies.
+The objectives of this research were to: (i) compare Beerkan infiltration tests with rainfall simulation experiments in terms of infiltration rates and estimates of soil sorptivity, S, and hydraulic conductivity, $K_s$ , saturated (ii) investigate the consistency of the Beerkan experiment with rainfall simulation tests. depending on the height of pouring water, and (iii) relate any discrepancy between methods to potential changes in soil structure related to these methodologies.
 Indeed, it is expected that Beerkan runs with low heights of water pouring will disturb soil structure less than Beerkan runs with high heights or rainfall simulation experiments.
-This research presents a methodology that allows the comparison between ring infiltration measurements and allows the comparison between ring infiltration measurements and rainfall simulation, including related estimates of soil hydraulic properties, for the case of a sandy-loam soil and could be extended to several types of soil.
+This research presents a methodology that allows the comparison between ring infiltration measurements and rainfall simulation, including related estimates of soil hydraulic properties, for the case of a sandy-loam soil and could be extended to several types of soil.